zicher3d-org/domemaster-stereo-shader/arnold/Arnold-DomemasterStereo-src/docs/readme.md

 Initial Arnold support for Maya/Softimage/Houdini.

-Created DomemasterStereo.mtd, DomemasterWxH, and LatLongStereo.mtd documents for Maya and Houdini users.
+Created `DomemasterStereo.mtd`, `DomemasterWxH`, and `LatLongStereo.mtd` documents for Maya and Houdini users.

 Created Maya stereo rig scripts for the LatLongStereo and DomemasterStereo lens shaders.